beamform/pacmap-rs/README.md

 This implementation currently:

 - Only supports Euclidean distances
-- Uses exact rather than approximate nearest neighbors
-- Has not been optimized for very large datasets
+- Does not support incremental transform

 ## References